 - Attend our meetings: we have a number of regular meetings that everyone is welcome to attend:

 - General meetings for formal presentations, lightning talks and group discussions on topics of interest to those working with Ruby.
 Meetings are usually the first Tuesday of the month, “Ruby Tuesday”.
+Let us know if you're interested in presenting.

 - Beginner's meetings for one-on-one help.
 Programmers with any level of Ruby experience are welcome at these so they can get and offer help at these.
 Meetings are every week except the first week.
+As of 2014, this has been spun off into it's own group.

 - Lunch meetings to hang out and eat lunch with your fellow Ruby enthusiasts.
 Meetings are usually the last Wednesday of the month.